malcolmriley/hw_cmps101/README.md

 # homework
-Repository for LaTeX-formatted homework assignments.
+Repository for LaTeX-formatted homework assignments for CMPS 101, Spring 2018.

+Correctness of answers is not guaranteed.